I hope you and your loved ones are staying well in this science fiction movie-like existence.

 The impact of the global pandemic is considerable in its reach.
 Kids are no longer in school and sadly, many people have lost jobs or have been furloughed.
 (Let's hope that is short-lived).
 Many more are working differently, staying put and utilizing video meetings and apps.

 Over the past few years, I've become well accustomed to working from home.
-I leased offices for over a decade, but changed that several years ago, since I rarely physically meet with clients (who are usually in other time zones).
+I leased offices for over a decade, but changed that several years ago.
+I realized that I rarely physically met with clients (over 95% are out of my home state of Colorado), and didn't need splashy commercial digs, much less a conference room, or receptionist.

-I decided to stop renewing leases, and we put an addition on the house.
-I have been walking twenty feet to the studio instead of seven blocks ever since.
+I decided to stop signing leases, and instead, we put an addition on the house, creating space for a new studio.
+I've been walking twenty feet to the studio, instead of seven blocks, ever since.
 I miss the social aspects sometimes - and certainly more so now, as friends are not dropping by, and I can't visit them, either.
-But other things are not missed, like the monthly rent for that office space on the Pearl Street Mall - which has since increased to being more than our mortgage payment.
+But other things are not missed, like the monthly rent.
+The office on the iconic Pearl Street Mall (right upstairs from where Robin Williams and company filmed the intro sequence to "Mork and Mindy") - has since increased to being more than our mortgage payment.
+It was fun, but not a good value.

 time client CGNet.
 Very timely with most of the country working from home. |